 Each year our K4 classes graduate to the K5 and K5 classes to first grade.
-This program is held the 4th Sunday in May at 10:00am IBOC Church.
+This program is held at the end of May.
 This is one of the most memorable moments of your child's preschool career.
-Information will be sent home around in the Spring so that you will have ample time to prepare.
+Information will be sent home in the Spring so that you will have ample time to prepare.